 Rejuvenate Your Teeth with Medford Restorative Dentistry

 When dental disease, decay, or injuries strike, patients can be left feeling too embarrassed to seek out the professional care they need.
-At Island Daily Dental Care, we reassure you that our doctors and staff members are always kind, supportive, and ready to help you regain the strong, beautiful smile you deserve through quality restorative attention.
+At The Smilist Dental Medford, we reassure you that our doctors and staff members are always kind, supportive, and ready to help you regain the strong, beautiful smile you deserve through quality restorative attention.
 Whether you’re facing a minor cavity, extensive tooth loss, or a situation that falls somewhere in between, our office has something to offer everyone in need.
 Better yet, our Medford, NY location has appointment availability seven days a week!
 Contact us today to schedule a visit, or if you have any questions about your smile health.

 If you have teeth that are worn-down, badly damaged, or decayed to the point that a filling isn’t sufficient treatment, a custom-made dental crown can beautifully restore your health and self-confidence.
 These individual restorations are designed to completely cover the crown of the natural tooth, providing vital, long-term support.
 Our Medford doctors primarily offer tooth-colored, all-ceramic materials for a seamless end result.